 Often people don’t know just how much a funeral costs, and that can put relatives and friends in a difficult position.
 Everyone wants to give their loved one the best possible send off, but who is going to pay for the funeral?

 The first thing to check is whether or not the deceased person had a pre-paid funeral plan.
 If so, it’s possible that the cost of the funeral is already covered.
 Alternatively there might be a life insurance policy or pension scheme that will contribute towards funeral expenses.

 If not, the person who organises the funeral will be responsible for meeting the costs.
 If there’s a Will this may be the Executors, and if not it’s likely to be the deceased person’s closest relatives.

 Paying Funeral Costs from the Estate

-The person who pays for the funeral may be able to get back the cost of the funeral from the Estate.
+The person who pays for the funeral may be able to claim the funeral costs back from the Estate.
 However, the speed at which this happens depends on the circumstances.

-That’s because if the deceased’s bank account was held in their sole name, it will be frozen as soon as the bank is notified of the death.
-The bank will not generally release any money from the account until Probate is granted, however they are normally happy to settle the funeral account.
-But this is not guaranteed.
+If the deceased's bank account was held in their sole name, it will be frozen as soon as the bank is notified of the death.
+The bank will not generally release any money from the account until Probate is granted, although they are normally happy to settle the funeral account directly with the funeral directors.

 The debts must be paid in an order of priority.
 Secured debts, such as an outstanding mortgage, should be paid first.
 After these have been paid, the funeral expenses can be paid.

-Therefore whoever has paid for the funeral will have to wait until Probate has been obtained and the Estate administration process is nearly complete – something which takes an average of six to nine months; or even longer in more complicated Estates.
+Therefore whoever has paid for the funeral will have to wait until Probate has been obtained and the Estate administration process is nearly complete before they can reclaim the costs.
+Estate administration takes an average of nine to twelve months, but this can be longer for more complicated Estates.